bwhalley/tringbirds/README.md

 # tringbirds
-Google Apps Script Wrapper for the Adroll API
+Google Apps Script Wrapper for the LearnUpon API

 ## Installation

 Open a Google Sheets doc.
 Tools -> Script Editor.
-Copy/paste the complete code from adroll.gs into the window, hit save, close.
+Copy/paste the complete code from learnupon.gs into the window, hit save, close.
 Refresh your doc.

 ## Usage

 Some functions are now available to you:

-adrollOrganizationData(user,password)
-adrollCampaignData(user,password,startDate,endDate)
 more to come

-Put your adroll username and password in a a field, hide the row/column if you want to.
+Put your learnupon api user and key in a a field, hide the row/column if you want to.
+Don't check it in here.

 ## Contributing